ethereum/ethereum-org-website/src/content/developers/docs/standards/index.md

 The Ethereum community has adopted many standards that help keep projects (such as [Ethereum clients](/developers/docs/nodes-and-clients/) and wallets) interoperable across implementations, and ensure smart contracts and dapps remain composable.

-Typically standards are introduced as [Ethereum Improvement Proposals](/eips/) (EIPs), which are discussed by community members through a [standard process](https://eips.ethereum.org/EIPS/eip-1).
+Typically standards are introduced as [Ethereum Improvement Proposals](/eips/) ([EIPs](https://eips.ethereum.org/), which are discussed by community members through a [standard process](https://eips.ethereum.org/EIPS/eip-1).

 - [Introduction to EIPs](/eips/)
 - [List of EIPs](https://eips.ethereum.org/)